KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Integer, Default value: 10

 Set this option to a number between 20 and 0.
-The higher the number, the lower a priority kdesrc-build will set for itself, i.e. the higher the number, the "nicer" the program is.
+The higher the number, the lower a priority kde-builder will set for itself, i.e. the higher the number, the "nicer" the program is.

 Related command-line option: [--nice](#cmdline-nice)